This Link: Spouse Resists Counseling

 By Reuben E. Gross, PhD, ABP, ABPP, LMFT

-A. Ideally Both Persons Are Highly Motivated to Maintain the Relationship
+A. Ideally Both Persons Are Highly Motivated

 In this category, the two individuals that come for counseling, be they married, living together, or just dating in an exclusive relationship, affirm their love for each other at the very first session and express their absolute intent of staying together.
 Both individuals are highly motivated for therapy.
 They come for couple counseling because they do not know how to translate their love into a comfortable, relaxed relationship.
 Although their motivation to find happiness with each other is high, their ability to interact successfully is low.